 If an agreement can be reached, the parties then hire separate attorneys to file settlement paperwork in court and obtain the approval of a judge.
 There is also voluntary mediation and court-ordered mediation.
 It is important to understand the difference.

 If you are interested in mediation, contact us today.
-Stange Law Firm, PC has multiple mediators who can help you, including: Kirk Stange, Paola Stange, John Kershman, Jillian Wood and Kelly Davidzuk.
+Stange Law Firm, PC has multiple mediators who can help you, including: Kirk Stange, Paola Stange, John Kershman, Jillian Wood, Kelly Davidzuk and others.

 What is Collaborative Law?